Home > Sunglasses

 The best parts about spending time outdoors are the fresh air, stunning views, and soaking up vitamin D. Enjoying time in the sunshine comes with some challenges, however, like shielding your eyes from bright light, glare, and UV rays.
 Luckily, there’s a quick and easy fix — sunglasses.

 These days, there are thousands of women’s sunglasses options to choose from.
-Some women’s sunglasses are specifically designed strictly with fashion in mind, others are created for high-intensity activities, and many occupy the happy middle ground where style meets performance.
+Some are specifically designed strictly with fashion in mind, others are created for high-intensity activities, and many occupy the happy middle ground where style meets performance.

-Like most people, our expert testers have been playing outside and wearing sunglasses for decades.
-Our lead tester lives in Oahu, Hawaii, where the sun regularly shines, making sunglasses an essential piece of her wardrobe.
+At GearJunkie, we’re active folks who still want to look good, so we focus on the latter.
+Our lead tester, Rebecca Parsons, lives in Oahu, Hawaii, where the sun regularly shines, making sunglasses an essential piece of her wardrobe.
 She wore them hiking, running, standup paddling, kayaking, biking, and more, and she put these glasses through the wringer to bring you the best of the best.

 The Best Sunglasses for Women of 2024

-• Frame Material Evolve bio-based frame, stainless steel temples
+• Frame material: Evolve bio-based frame, stainless steel temples

-• Polarized Yes
+• Polarized: Yes

-• Lens Color Tested Chromapop Brown
+• Lens color tested: ChromaPop Brown

-• Lens Height 47 mm
+• Lens height: 47 mm

-• Bridge Width 18 mm
+• Bridge width: 18 mm

-• Temple Length 140 mm
+• Temple length: 140 mm

 Pros